karagenit/todo/README.md

 Getting access to the api was a pain.
 Went to google cloud console and opened project. https://console.cloud.google.com/apis/api/tasks.googleapis.com/credentials?inv=1&invt=Abijtg&project=seraphic-scarab-433719-k7
 Went to enabled APIs then Credentials then Web Task Client.
 Redirect URLs tried `http://localhost` with and without trailing slash, with and without http**s**.
 Finally worked with these.
 Not sure which of the four is necessary.
 Based on the URL's redirect_uri param it looks like it's `http://localhost:59158/` but you must remove the port number (since port seems random each time).
 But probalby need to include trailing slash.

+Match syntax is only supported in python 3.10 and newer.
+Brew upgrade python3 didn't work.
+I have 3.8 in /usr/bin and now 3.13 in /usr/local/bin after brew upgrade.
+Fricking annoying.